Last updated on May 11th, 2022

 Table of contents

-- Are You Eligible To Start A Leg Amputation Claim?
+- Am I Eligible To Make A Leg Amputation Claim?

 - Common Accidents Resulting In Compensation For Loss Of Legs

 - How Much Compensation For Leg Amputation Claims?

 - Why Use Our Solicitors To Make A Leg Amputation Compensation Claim?

 It’s important to understand that our solicitors can’t take on every leg amputation claim that is presented to them.
 As they risk not being paid due to their No Win No Fee service, they need to check that there is a reasonable chance of success before continuing.
 To do this, they’ll assess whether:

 - The party you’re claiming against owed you a duty of care; which